-The Research Agenda runs parallel to an internal Learning Agenda that the NEA maintains to guide the pursuit of studies designed to help the agency improve its own performance.
-Another significant research planning document for the agency is a clinical research agenda for the Creative Forces®: NEA Military Healing Arts Network.
-Creative Forces is an initiative in partnership with the U.S. Departments of Defense and Veterans Affairs that seeks to improve the health, wellness, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers.
-Creative Forces' clinical research agenda will be nested in "Research Area #1" of NEA's overall research agenda for FY 2022-2026.
+The Research Agenda runs parallel to a NEA Learning Agenda that will guide the pursuit of studies to improve the agency's own performance.
+Another significant research planning document for the agency is a five-year clinical research agenda for the Creative Forces®: NEA Military Healing Arts Network.
+Creative Forces is an initiative in partnership with the U.S. Departments of Defense and Veterans Affairs, and with state arts and local arts agencies, that seeks to improve the health, wellness, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers.
+Creative Forces' five-year agenda will be nested in "Research Area #1" of NEA's overall research agenda for FY 2022-2026.